 Abel Tasman National Park is New Zealand’s smallest, and yet it receives the most visitors.
 When you rock up in the region, it’s easy to see why.

-With activities such as skydiving from 16,500 feet and piloting your own stunt plane, Abel Tasman has plenty to keep the adrenaline junky happy.
+With activities such as skydiving from 16,500 feet and piloting your own stunt plane, Abel Tasman has plenty to keep the adrenaline junkie happy.
 But, if you’re in the mood for something more laid back, there’s no better way to take in the scenery than to join a kayaking trip with Abel Tasman Kayaks.

-The walk is beautiful, but I would advise that you take some music or other form of entertainment if you plan on doing it alone.
+This walk is beautiful, but I would advise that you take some music or other form of entertainment if you plan on doing it alone.
 Failing that, perhaps you could arrive at the office early and hang on for the other people from your kayaking group to get there so that you have people to talk to while you walk.

 Walking at a good pace and not stopping too often, I arrived at Watering Cove just after 12 and met two American girls who would be with the same guide.